eosc-life/WP2_workshop_tool_packaging/README.md

         - sunyi000
 **5. Create LICENSE file**

-create a license file named "LICENSE" in the same folder where meta.yaml reside.
+Create a license file named "LICENSE" in the same folder where meta.yaml reside.
 This file is required if you want to contribute back to the Bioconda repository.
 Your recipe will only work locally without it.
 We recommend following the [Bioconda guideline](https://bioconda.github.io/contributor/index.html) whenever you are developing your recipe.

 **6. Build recipe into local channel**

-go to the 'cellprofiler' folder created in Step 4.
+Go to the 'cellprofiler' folder created in Step 4.
 Run the below command

     conda build .